furechan/pydev-toy/README.md

 pydev clean build dump
 ```

-This project is exploratory and may be usefull as basis for custom workflows
+This project is exploratory and may be found usefull as basis for custom workflows.
-independently from backend specific tools like `poetry`, `pdm`, `hatch`, etc ...

-The script uses only standard python packaging tools like `build` and `twine` and
+The project uses standard python packaging tools like `build` and `twine`
-is independent from any project build backends.
+independently from any specific build backends `setuputils`, `hatch`, `pdm`, etc ...

 ## Usage